Moor frog: Diet

 An adult moor frog's diet consists of any mobile and terrestrial animals that they can physically ingest.
 Moor frogs most commonly consume beetles; however, other insects from the orders hemiptera (true bugs), hymenoptera, and diptera (flies) are consumed as well.
 Moor frogs also consume non-insect invertebrates from the orders gastropoda (snails and slugs), arachnida, and myriapoda (centipedes and millipedes).
 Beetles make up the majority of the moor frog's diet due to their abundance.
 Large moor frogs do appear to have a preference for beetles because they are larger than most other insect prey.

 Large moor frogs tend to consume large prey and small moor frogs consume small prey.
-This behavior is assumed to have evolved to reduce competition between moor frogs or to maximize net energy gained from feeding, as large moor flogs consuming both large and small prey would leave little food for smaller moor frogs.
+This behavior is assumed to have evolved to reduce competition between moor frogs or to maximize net energy gained from feeding, as large moor frogs consuming both large and small prey would leave little food for smaller moor frogs.
 Aside from size preferences, individual moor frogs do not appear to prefer more energetically favorable prey over less energetically favorable prey of equal size.
 The moor frog will ingest any animal that it is able to swallow.

 Moor frogs are opportunistic predators that wait for prey to appear before consuming them, as opposed to intentional predators that actively hunt for prey.
 More mobile prey are more often consumed by the moor frog because of their opportunistic nature.

 Plant matter and inedible objects such as pebbles are also found to be consumed by the moor frog.
 Plant matter is found to be consumed in greater quantities when more prey has been consumed, which suggests that plant matter is consumed accidentally during the capture of prey.
 The moor frog's shed skin is also consumed; however, it is unknown whether consumption of shed skin is accidental or intentional in nature.